Volunteers sew masks for health workers facing shortages

 The efforts mirror those in other countries, including Spain, where mask-making volunteers include a group of nuns and members of the Spanish Air Force.
 Around 500 masks a day are coming off sewing machines at the Paratroop School in Murcia, in the country's southeast, according to the Air Force's Twitter account.

 In Belgium, what began as a one-woman operation about a week ago grew to a small army of home-sewing mask-makers within days.
+In Kosovo, inmates in a women's prison volunteered to make masks.

 For most people, the new virus causes only mild or moderate symptoms, such as fever and cough.
 For some, especially older adults and people with existing health problems, it can cause more severe illness, including pneumonia.
 The vast majority recover.

-But the virus is spreading rapidly and starting to max out the health care system in several cities.
+But the virus is spreading rapidly and starting to max out health care systems in several cities.

 Deaconess spokeswoman Pam Hight said the hospital system realized it could face a shortage if local infections skyrocket like they have elsewhere.
-So officials produced and posted a how-to video that has being shared across the country.
+So officials produced and posted a how-to video that has been shared across the country.

 "We had people who wanted to ship them to us from all over the United States and we started saying, 'Please, please use them in your communities,'" she said.
 "It makes your heart warm; people are so good."